jaesu968/shopping-list/README.md

     - Supports theming via CSS variables
     - Designed to work in `DetailView.vue`, and potentially other views

+- UpdateForm.vue - Edit Text Component
+    - Reusable form for editing any text (list names, items, etc.)
+    - Shows an input field with the current value
+    - Has Save and Cancel buttons
+    - Can be customized with different titles and button text
-This is a Vue App to create, update, modify and delete Shopping Lists.
+    - Used throughout the app for consistent editing experience This is a Vue App to create, update, modify and delete Shopping Lists.

 The views hold the UI parts and the Components hold specifc functionality.